armadaproject/armada/client/python/README.md

    - Set up a local python 3.9 environment
 2) pip
    - Package is defined by pyproject.toml
-   - `pip install` will pull dependencies and install based on pyproject.toml
+   - `pip install .` will pull dependencies and install based on pyproject.toml
 3) tox
    - `tox -e format` will check formatting/linter for your code according to default black settings and flake8
    - `tox -e py39` will run unit tests with your default python 3.9 environment